facebook/react-native-website/docs/integration-with-android-fragment.md

 ### Step 6.
 Additional setup - Native modules

-You may need to call out to existing Java code from your react component.
+You may need to call out to existing Java/Kotlin code from your react component.
 Native modules allow you to call out to native code and run methods in your native app.
-Follow the setup here [native-modules-android](https://reactnative.dev/docs/native-modules-android)
+Follow the setup here [native-modules-android](/docs/native-modules-android)